yuxizhe/Hyper-RAG/README.md

 If you have any questions, please feel free to contact us via email: [Yifan Feng](mailto:evanfeng97@gmail.com).

-This repo benefits from [LightRAG](https://github.com/HKUDS/LightRAG).
+This repo benefits from [LightRAG](https://github.com/HKUDS/LightRAG) and [Hypergraph-DB](https://github.com/iMoonLab/Hypergraph-DB).
 Thanks for their wonderful works.

 &#xa0;